baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Agrippa.md

 ![Francisca Preito's Antibook] (http://www.blankproject.co.uk/sites/default/files/styles/artwork_image/public/artwork/antibook_1.jpg?itok=tbF2nAmh)

-Francisca Preito’s Antibook, which exists as an origami icosahedron
+(Francisca Preito’s [Antibook] (http://www.blankproject.co.uk/artwork/antibook), which exists as an origami icosahedron)

 The nature of these approaches to making books might suggest a disregard for the reading experience, but closer examination of Artists Book